 Users also notice improved physical health when combining theobromine with caffeine because of the long-lasting energy the substances provide during exercise.

-Some users experience fast-paced heart rate, and get slight trembling feelings or nausea with pure theobromine powder.
+Some users experience a fast-paced heart rate and get slight trembling feelings or nausea with pure theobromine powder.